microsoft/rushstack/apps/trace-import/README.md

 > If you have questions, see the [Rush Stack Help page](https://rushstack.io/pages/help/support/)
 > for support resources.

-The `trace-import` shell command helps you:
+The `trace-import` command line tool helps you:

-- Analyzes `import` statement resolution to understand why they aren't resolving correctly
+- Analyze `import`/`require()` statements to understand why they aren't resolving correctly
 - Understand the relationships between package folders in your `node_modules` tree
 - Ensure that `package.json` files correctly export their .js and .d.ts entry points